Seattle Water Line Installation

 The other method is know as directional boring.
 With directional boring, we can do a lot more.
 Single shots can be up to 250 feet long with great precision.
 We can go uphill, downhill, and around corners to hit a target 12 inches big from any distance we need.
 The bore can vary in size, depending what size pipe we are installing, but 1.5 inches is the most common for water lines.
 The drill is operated by two technicians; one feeds the steel rods into the ground and steers the direction while the other walks along with the shaft to read and communicate information back to the driver.
 Between these two methods, along with old-fashioned trenching, our capabilities are unlimited.

 We look forward to getting started on your Seattle water line installation project.
-Call (206) 207-7625 now!
+Contact us online or at (206) 207-7625 now!